CBASoftwareDevolopment2020/union-find/README.md

 [Link to assignment](https://datsoftlyngby.github.io/soft2020spring/resources/73af56b5-01-assignment-union-find.pdf)

-A woring example can be found in Assignment1.ipynb
+A working example can be found in Assignment1.ipynb
 To run the code click the button [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/SoftwareAlgorithms/union-find/master) open the Assignment1.ipynb file and run all cells